Cytolytic Vaginosis (CV): Lactobacillus Bacteria Overgrowth

 • Pain during sex and while peeing [1]

-Strikingly, 85% of women with CV and treated with antifungals do not see their symptoms improve.
+Strikingly, 85% of women with CV treated with antifungals do not see their symptoms improve.
 This reflects how frequently CV can be mistakenly diagnosed as a yeast infection.

-The clue to distinguish CV from other vaginal infections
+How to distinguish CV from other vaginal infections

 A unique feature of CV is its cyclical nature.
 Symptoms tend to be worse during ovulation and in the days before your period [1].